 The Company reviews all financial assets at least quarterly and when there is any indication that the asset might be impaired.
 Loss allowance for trade receivables is measured at an amount equal to twelve months ECL.
 The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
 The Company has recognised a loss allowance of 100% against all receivables over 365 days past due, because historical experience has indicated that these receivables are generally not recoverable.
-There has been no change in the estimation indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtor has been placed under liquidation or has entered into bankruptcy proceedings, or when the trade receivables are core two years past due, except where there is adequate security.
-None of the trade receivables athat have been written off are subject to enforcement activities.
+There has been no change in the estimation techniques or significant assumptions made during the current reporting year.
+The Company writes off a trade receivable when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtor has been placed under liquidation or has entered into bankruptcy proceedings, or when the trade receivables are over two years past due, except where there is adequate security.
+None of the trade receivables that have been written off are subject to enforcement activities.
 Trade receivables are considered to be past due when they exceed the credit period granted.
 Note 31 explains more about the impairment of financial assets.